 - Help them develop new programs and revenue streams

 - Respond to any and all challenges/flare-ups quickly

 This is different in a standard company-to-employee model (some of those results we discussed above), where trust is typically frayed because of poor communication, gossip, under-cutting, or unfair compensation models (too much work for too little pay).

 The similarity between an outsourcing partner model and an employee-company model is that trust is built at the 1-to-1 level, between people working side-by-side on projects and growth goals.
 Deliver for the other person in your foxhole and they will come to trust you.

-We write whole books about this, but it’s essentially that simple.
+We write whole books about building trust in business, but it’s essentially that simple.